okmttdhr/meteor-react-redux-boilerplate/README.md

 ### `npm run deploy`

-deploy your application to the web
+deploy your application to the web. change `meteor-react-redux-boilerplate.meteor.com` in the package.json

 ### `npm run ios`